General Practice Test

 To prepare for the L-1 exam, study ASE’s official materials, take practice exams, attend workshops, and gain hands-on experience with modern diagnostic tools.

-Is the L-1 Advanced Engine Performance Specialist test hard?
+What is the ASE L1 Advanced Engine Performance Specialist certification?

-What is the Advanced Engine Performance Specialist L-1 exam cost in 2026?
+What is the passing score for the ASE L1 Advanced Engine Performance Specialist test?